 - Appraisal Fee: An agreement on the fee charged for completing the appraisal assignment and identification of the party responsible for making the payment should be negotiated prior to starting the appraisal assignment.
-As mentioned above, the fee depends on the complexity of the appraisal assignment. - Due Date: This refers to the date that the final valuation report is expected to be delivered. - Appraiser's Certification of Value: This is the AIC-Designated Member's Certification at the end of an appraisal report which is the appraiser's acceptance of responsibility for the appraisal and the contents of the appraisal report.
+As mentioned above, the fee depends on the complexity of the appraisal assignment. - Due Date: This refers to the date that the final valuation report is expected to be delivered to the client. - Appraiser's Certification of Value: An AIC Designated Member must sign a Certification at the end of an appraisal report to certify his or her acceptance of responsibility for the appraisal and the contents of the appraisal report.

-5. UNDERSTANDING THE VALUATION PROCESS
+5 UNDERSTANDING THE VALUATION PROCESS